Takeishiyuya77/chat-space/README.md

 ### Association
 - has_many :users
 - has_many :users,  through:  :groups_users
+- has_many :tweets

 ## groups_usersテーブル